tushark88/travel-reopening/src/constants/README.md

       outbound: partial # accepts `yes`, `no`, or `partial`
       inbound_allowed: [JP, UA, US] # list of countries using ISO 3166-2
     reopening:
-      "2021-01-01": "[Link to source](https://www.example.com/index.html) More explanation using markdown" # date is in `YYY-MM-DD` format, followed by markdown text
+      "2021-01-01": "[Link to source](https://www.example.com/index.html) More explanation using markdown" # date is in `YYYY-MM-DD` format, followed by markdown text
       "2021-01-02": "[Link to source](https://www.example.com/index.html) More explanation using markdown" "2021-01-03": "[Link to source](https://www.example.com/index.html) More explanation using markdown"
     sources: